Bladder doesn't work. How does the bladder work?

 Age;

-Sensory disturbances, mainly associated with a lack of estrogen in fasting menopause.
+Sensory disturbances, mainly associated with a lack of estrogen during fasting menopause.

 Forms of the disease

-In medicine, two forms of GLM disease are distinguished:
+In medicine, there are two forms of GPM disease:

-Idiopathic GPM - the disease is caused by a change in the contractile activity of the bladder, the cause of the violations is unclear;
+Idiopathic GPM - the disease is caused by a change in the contractile activity of the bladder, the cause of the disorders is unclear;

 Neurogenic bladder - disorders contractile function organs are characteristic of diseases of the nervous system.